 Note: First aid training may be completed prior to or after this training program, and must be successfully completed prior to participating in actual electrofishing field work.

 This course is designed for anyone requiring electrofishing certification training in Canada and North America.
 Typical course participants include: environmental consultants, government, First Nations, and other industry stakeholders.

 Course participants are required to provide their own personal protective equipment (PPE).
 For this course, at a minimum, participants must supply their own leak-free chestwaders.

 Please note: Participants must provide and wear the following PPE prior to participating in actual electrofishing field work:

 Non-slip footwear (felt, cleat or aggressive rubber sole)

 Note: NRTG will supply Lineman's gloves, electrofishing units, and all associated field equipment during this training program.

 This course is available via our website schedule, or on contract to industry or community groups.
 NRTG's Electrofishing Certification course is regularly scheduled for community-based deliveries throughout the year (March to late October, providing suitable weather).
 Interested groups or organizations can also arrange for an ‘in-house’ or contract delivery of this course.
 In either scenario, contact NRTG for further information.

 NRTG's 'Electrofishing Certification' course includes free, lifetime recertification with our "Electrofishing Recertification" course.
 To be eligible, prospective registrants for NRTG's 'Electrofishing Recertification' course:

-d) Please note: NRTG will limit the number of free recertification 'seats' to three for any one course delivery.
+c) Please note: NRTG will limit the number of free re-certification 'seats' to three for any one course delivery.